nieuwsma/kli-translation-pipeline_principles-of-faith/pipeline1/AUTOGEN/chapters/chapter13_chapter_13_spiritual_authority.md

 <!-- p57 -->
 Christ is the head of the Church, guiding and equipping believers through His Word and Spirit.
-He delegates spiritual gifts and appoints leaders to nurture, protect, and equip the Church (<span class="x-scripture" data-type="ref" data-book="Ephesians" data-chapter="4" data-verses="11-13" data-lang="en" data-version="NKJV">Ephesians 4:11-13</span>).
+He delegates spiritual gifts and appoints leaders to nurture, protect, and equip the Church (<span class="x-scripture" data-type="ref" data-book="EPH" data-chapter="4" data-verses="11-13" data-lang="en" data-version="NKJV">Ephesians 4:11-13</span>).

 <!-- p58 -->